seymaceren/datasim/README.md

 The code is meant to be as short as possible without too many bells and whistles, leaving anything other than the main simulation to external proven libraries.

-At this point, the simulation is tied to a Streamlit dashboard.
-This will be optional in a later version.
+The simulation is optionally tied to a Streamlit dashboard.

 ## API Documentation
 Auto-generated, on [sabvdf.github.io/datasim](https://sabvdf.github.io/datasim/)